diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

         schedoscope> materialize -v schedoscope.example.osm.datamart/ShopProfiles

 8. Watch Schedoscope rematerialize `schedoscope.example.osm.datahub/Restaurants` and `schedoscope.example.osm.datamart/ShopProfiles` without any explicit migration commands from your side.
 No other views are recomputed because they are not affected by the change.

+The criteria for detecting changes to transformation logic depend on the respective transformation type.
+Please have a look at the various transformation type descriptions for more information on this topic.

 ## Running on a real cluster
 You can get the tutorial running on your own hadoop cluster.